epitiffany/epitiffany/README.md

 <strong>I'm a 2nd year ECE major at UT Austin. <br>
 I'm looking for others to collaborate with on some fun, meaningful side projects :) <br>
-I have knowledge in HTML, C, JavaScript, and CSS and am currently learning Python. </strong> <br>
+I have knowledge in HTML, C, JavaScript, and CSS and am currently learning Python and Dart. </strong> <br>